openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

   Going beyond the initial idea you can use it to check how good your team or organization is prepared for unexpected events whatever it could be.

-  Depending on the way you lead the exercise, it can also be an opportunity to verify your monitoring/alerting works the way you think it does
+  Depending on the way you lead the exercise, it can also be an opportunity to verify your monitoring/alerting works the way you think it does.
-howTo: >
+howTo: >-
   #### Terminology